Alorel/alo-framework/README.md

 * PHPUNIT_RUNNING constant introduced for when you're running PHPUnit tests.
 This alters the automatic code flow in the sys files so they do not interfere.
 * Added an option in the router to initialise without attempting to call the controller
+* Realised that array shorthands were introduced in 5.4, not 5.3, so the description needs some updating...